top of page

 Come and add your voice and connect with other disabled people.
 You can join in person or online, regularly or just when you can.
 NZSL Interpreters are available - please let us know if you would like them to attend.

-Multicultural Rec. & Community Centre, 455 Hagley Avenue, Christchurch Central City, Christchurch 8011, New Zealand
+Youth & Cultural Development Building, 301 Cashel Street, Christchurch Central City, Christchurch 8011, New Zealand

 bottom of page